Powerful Facts About Empress Irene, The Byzantine Rebel

 In the weeks following Leo’s passing, Irene spread a vicious rumor about her late husband.
 She supported claims that Leo hadn’t actually died from a regular old fever, but rather his illness came as cosmic punishment for trying to wear the ornate, jeweled crown of one of the former Byzantine Emperors, a huge no-no. In short, she threw his memory right under the bus.

-Then again, Irene may have wanted to distract people from some even darker whispers...
+Then again, as we'll see Irene may have wanted to distract people from an even darker betrayal.

 Empress Irene Of Athens factsCharlemagne (1993), Pathé Télévision